NPTE Pass Rate Analysis

 Some programs report first-time pass rates below 50% — a significant red flag.

-When prospective students evaluate DPT programs, NPTE pass rate is one of the single most important data points available — and one of the most public.
-FSBPT’s Two-Year First-Time Pass Rates by School report is freely available and updated quarterly.
+When prospective students evaluate DPT programs and PTA education programs, NPTE pass rate is one of the most important metrics available — and one of the most public.
+FSBPT’s Two-Year First-Time Pass Rates by School report is freely available and updated quarterly, alongside accreditation status data from the Commission on Accreditation in Physical Therapy Education (CAPTE).

 The range is wider than many assume.
-Among accredited DPT programs, first-time pass rates range from above 96% at top programs to below 45% at the lowest-performing.
-This spread reflects real differences in curriculum quality, clinical education, admissions selectivity, and remediation programming.
+Among CAPTE-accredited DPT programs, first-time pass rates range from above 96% at top programs to below 45% at the lowest-performing.
+This spread reflects real differences in curriculum quality, clinical education, admissions selectivity, faculty support in the health sciences, and remediation programming.
+The same pattern holds across PTA programs, where high-quality programs in the health professions consistently outperform the national average.

 For current DPT students, program pass rates set a realistic baseline expectation — but they do not determine individual outcomes.
 Students at programs with lower overall pass rates can absolutely pass on the first attempt with the right preparation strategy.
 And students at top-performing programs should not assume the program’s reputation substitutes for targeted personal preparation.